 But remember that their bottom line is getting you to sign a contract, and they're not going to mention anything that might get in the way.
 Before you make a commitment, here’s what you need to know to protect your own bottom line.

-1. They're Not the Only Game in Town
+1. They're Not the Only Contractor in Town

 Even if you believe you found the best contractor in the area, don’t hire them unless you’re sure they're right for your project.

 You should solicit at least three bids from three contractors before awarding a home improvement project.
 This way you can make an educated hiring decision by comparing costs, methods, and materials.

 What you should do: Make sure you have a basis for comparison when asking for bids.
 Provide each contractor with the same project details.
 This may include materials you wish to use and floor plans.
 Although cost should be one of your deciding factors, other points to consider include scheduling and communication style.

 TIP: Once you picked the best contractor for the job, keep your project on track with an ironclad contract.

 2. They're Going to Farm Out the Work to Subcontractors

 General contractors often don’t do the physical work themselves.
 They might have been carpenters or plumbers, but now that they run their own businesses, they’ve retired their toolbelts.